natasadkov/BIMarathin2022/README.md

 Problem Statement:
-How categorizing of body fat corelates with categorizing of BMI index based on the data set with 251 observations
+How categorizing of body fat correspond with categorizing of BMI index based on the data set with 251 observations

 Business Justification:

 The analysis of the dataset provided with dimensions and facts(metrics) : Fat Rage, Health Range, Weight Status (BMI), Density, Age,	Weight,	Height,	Neck, Chest,Abdomen, Hip,	Thigh,	Knee,	Ankle,	Biceps,	Forearm,	Wrist.
-Success will be measured by showing if there are any notable tendency or difference between Fat Rage, Health Range, Weight Status (BM) categorizing.
+Success will be measured by showing if there are any notable tendency in corresponding between Fat Rage, Health Range, Weight Status (BM) categorizing.

 <pre>